goderich/dissertation/dissertation.md

 | c\<um\>aum | cawm-an | 'to wipe' |
 | k\<um\>aiʔ | kayʔ-an | 'to dig'  |

-The end result of resolving a closing hiatus is CVGCVC structure, where the penult is a closed syllable with a glide coda.
+The end result of resolving a closing hiatus is CVG.CVC structure, where the penult is a closed syllable with a glide coda.

 The commonality between these two kinds of hiatus resolution is the reduction in the number of syllables and resyllabification.
 Thus, by adding a monosyllabic suffix to a disyllabic base, we still get a disyllabic word after hiatus resolution applies.
 This can be seen in @tbl:resyllab-hiatus-resolution-ml.